csjoey/HugePortfolio/content/post/0-welcome/index.md

 ---

 Welcome to my personal website! :) my name is Joseph Loporto.
-I frequently experiment with new technologes, and am always looking for ways to improve my skills and know how.
+I frequently experiment with new technologes, and am always looking for ways to improve my skills and know-how.

 This website was created with the Stack hugo theme under the MIT license.
 Source code is available for now at my github: https://github.com/csjoey/

+An oracle cloud always free instance configured with oracle linux running nginx functions as this sites static backend.

 Please take a look around, and get in contact with me if something should pique your intrest.